How to Become a Marine Diesel Mechanic

 Do You Need Experience?

-Our programs are designed for people with experience working on engines as well as people who have never picked up a wrench.
-There’s no need to be intimidated if you feel like you won’t live up to expectations.
-We’re here to teach you everything you need to know to prepare for a career as a marine technician.1
+Our marine diesel mechanic school is designed for people with experience working on engines as well as people who have never picked up a wrench.1.3 There’s no need to be intimidated if you feel like you won’t live up to expectations.
+We’re here to teach you everything you need to know to prepare for a career as a marine technician.

 Does having some real-world experience working on boats help when you attend an accredited program?
 Sure.
 But it isn’t critical by any means.

-Programs like the ones offered at Marine Mechanics Institute (MMI) can help you prepare for a career as a marine technician no matter your level of experience.
+Programs like the ones offered at Marine Mechanics Institute (MMI) can help you prepare for a career as a marine diesel mechanic no matter your level of experience.
 All you need is a high school diploma or the equivalent.

 What an Education From MMI Could Give You